HenryVX7/kimhoanjewelry/README.md

 Website created for both an IFT301 project but also to be used as a static/passive website for a family jewelry store.

 CI/CD is implemented across both nodes.

-Website needs location/about page updated and photos redone.